frederic-perez/AmE-dictionary/data/idioms.md

 __lose your train of thought__ To forget what you were talking or thinking about.
 __loss one’s marbles__ To be or become mentally deficient, incompetent, or deranged; to become of unsound mind. _They were losing their marbles._
 __lucky break__ A very fortunate or beneficial chance or happenstance.
-__lust for life__ Intense eagerness to experience all that life has to offer. _I don’t mind growing old, but I sometimes miss that boundless lust for life I had when I was younger._
+__lust for life__ :two: Intense eagerness to experience all that life has to offer. _I don’t mind growing old, but I sometimes miss that boundless lust for life I had when I was younger._
 __made of money__ To be very rich.
 __make (one’s) bones__
 __make (perfect) sense__ _It makes perfect sense._
+__make (something) up as (one) goes (along)__ To improvise continuously as one does something; to do something without formal guidelines, structure, rules, etc. _None of us really knew how to play the game, so we just made it up as we went along._
+__make (the) baby Jesus cry__ To be offensive, immoral, unethical, in poor taste, etc., as might cause or provoke the displeasure or disapproval of Jesus Christ. _I try not to use vulgar language, as my mother told me at a young age that it makes baby Jesus cry._
 __make a face__ To distort the features of the face; grimace.
 __make a long arm for (something)__ To extend one’s arm fully toward something; to reach out for something. _Mary’s new boyfriend made a long arm for the bottle of wine at the end of the table, helping himself to another glass._
 __make a run for it__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for it when we get to the station._
 __make a scene__ (create a scene) To create a loud, typically angry disturbance or display in public, such that it draws attention to those involved.
 __make amends__ :three: To provide restitution or attempt to reconcile or resolve the situation after a wrong one has done. _I’m not sure I can make amends for all the times I’ve let you down, but I want to try to be better for you._
+__make an end of (something)__ To stop, cease, or conclude something. _I’m going to make an end of the corruption in this department once and for all!_
 __make an impression__
+__make as though__ To behave as if; to pretend or make it appear that. _Samantha’s been making as though she’s writing the next great American novel, but it’s just some trashy thriller._
 __make faces (at someone)__ To make distorted, silly, or humorous facial expressions (at someone), usually for one’s own or someone else’s amusement, or as a show of disgust.
+__make fast work of (someone or something)__ __1__ To deal with, finish, or dispose of someone or something very quickly or handily. _We’ll make fast work of this project now that you’ve joined the team._ __2__ To consume something quickly. _I was so hungry that I made fast work of that steak._
+__make game of (someone or something)__ To ridicule, mock, or tease someone or something; to make fun of someone or something. _I really don’t appreciate you making game of my disability like that._
+__make ground__ To become more successful, popular, important, or accepted. _No one thought our fast food chain would do well in a country like India, but we’ve started making ground!_
 __make no bones about something__ :two: To say clearly what you think or feel about something.
 __make strides__ :two: To make progress towards a goal. _Medical science has made great strides in tackling infertility._ _The GOP nominee will need to make huge strides with Latino voters._
 __make up one’s mind__ :three: To make a decision. _Too much love will kill you if you can’t make up your mind._ _“The time to make up your mind about people is never.” — The Philadelphia Story_